foozbat/brood/README.md

 ## Overview

+> **⚠️ Experimental Project**
+> This project is in active development and highly experimental.
+Expect broken features, incomplete functionality, and frequent breaking changes.
+Not recommended for production use.

 Brood is a modern community management system built with a focus on performance and developer experience.
 It leverages the power of server-side PHP with htmx for dynamic interactions, Alpine.js for reactive components, and TailwindCSS for beautiful, responsive design.

 ## Features